andreivisan/andreivisan.github.io/_posts/2015-03-18-searching-with-elasticsearch-and-node.js.md

 ``` bash
 npm install --save elasticsearch
 ```
+The --save ensures that elasticsearch plugin is also added to package.json.

 Now we should create a new module for searching.
 If you use the MEAN stack (if you are interested you can learn more about it on <a href="http://mean.io/#!/">MEAN.IO</a> or <a href="http://meanjs.org/">MEAN.JS</a>) then there are many ways to organize your folder structure.
 Since we are not using this stack and we work with plain Node.js I prefer to organize each piece of different functionality in a new module.
 So let’s create a new folder called search_module in the root folder of the project.
 Inside it let’s create a file called search.js.
 Bellow the contents of the file: